Inspiration for My Mosaic Tile Cabinet

 Another Source of Inspiration

-As a kid, I really only knew it as the art museum, but every time passed by, I made sure I studied it closely.
-The four-sided cantilevered building appeared to “float” on mighty stilts, with Lake Michigan in the background.
+As a kid, I studied it closely.
+The four-sided cantilevered building appeared to “float” on mighty stilts, with the ever changing Lake Michigan in the background.
 I thought it was so cool!

 It was only much later in life, that I looked into the story behind the mosaics adorning the upper facade.
 The younger Saarinen tabbed Milwaukee artist Edmund D. Lewandowski for the task of ornamenting the most visible side facing Memorial Drive.
 Thousands of purple, blue and lavender tiles spell out the beginning and ending dates of World War II and the Korean Conflict in large Roman Numerals.
 So I think you know where I’m going with this.
 I simply merged the qualities of the UN’s exterior with the decorations of the War Memorial to create my mosaic tile cabinet.

 Pitching My Ideas

 I had a pretty good idea of what my mosaic tile cabinet should look like: Something glossy white with tiled doors and polished stainless steel accents.
 So I quickly put pen to paper and drew a small cabinet and shared it with my clients, who I met at the 2018 Architectural Digest Design Show http://ADDesignShow.com..
 They enjoyed my ideas and gave me free reign to create the liquor cabinet they were seeking.

 I began by creating a small mock-up of the mosaic door for review, but my first attempt was too dark.
 So I brightened up the colors and sent the second sample to my clients which they accepted.

 So, as you can tell, the story is mainly about the tiles.
 Over five hundred were cut, shaped and lacquered by hand using small pieces of sea sponges.
 Some even received small pieces of silver leaf to create a faux lapis lazuli appearance.